 PuroClean has implemented a cleaning process that we feel is the best way to clean.
 The PuroClean RapidDefense™ Program includes the application of EPA-certified hospital-grade disinfectants in common areas.
 The 2019 Novel coronavirus (COVID-19), Norovirus, Influenza, and other pathogen-based illnesses focus on our RapidDefense™ Program, helping to stop the spreading of such contaminants.
 Environmental Protection Agency-registered, safe solutions for up to three months of protection from pathogens are used for this process.
 Reach out to PuroClean to stop an outbreak and help create a safe and clean environment.

 The expert level of our restoration work, the quickness that we deliver these services, and the compassion of our team throughout this difficult time, helps to make us your go-to biohazard damage restoration company.
-We vow to do whatever it takes to restore and rescue properties in all towns, cities, and communities with our service area.
+We vow to do whatever it takes to restore and rescue properties in all towns, cities, and communities within the greater Lakeland and Tampa areas.

 Cleaning and using hospital-grade cleaners of high-traffic touched objects and surfaces are the required actions to help prevent the spread of respiratory diseases, like coronavirus.
 Since any surface can be re-contaminated after cleaning, and because the coronavirus is also spread person-to-person, PuroClean’s cleaning services are not guaranteed to stop coronavirus spread.
 Visit the Centers for Disease Control and Prevention. (https://www.cdc.gov/coronavirus/2019-ncov/index.html) for more information regarding coronavirus, its spread, and prevention.